Average Annual Precipitation for Italy

 The tables below give yearly averages for rainfall plus snowfall at dozens of places throughout Italy, including major cities, ski resorts and beaches.
 Each place has a total for how many days of wet weather it usually gets a year and for the normal amount of precipitation.

 The calculation of days only includes the days when precipitation totalled more than a millimetre (0.04 inches).
-The annual amount of precipitation is an average of weather data collected during 1971 to 2000.

 You can jump to a separate table for each section of the country: Northeast, Northwest, Central , South and Italy's Mediterranean Islands.